Carmichael's Curriculum Corner

 This reminds us that our daily practice can be approached with vigor and awe.
 New curriculum, a new year with SGOs, new state mandates, new students, or new colleagues, can help us reexamine our practice with innovation and be reinvigorated.During the Closter Professional Development Day, the inspirational Mr. Perricone left the staff with this quote from Brian Johnson, "To teach is to share who you are; to impart the knowledge of all that has informed you with a passion that inspires the disinterested heart to listen, and the reluctant will to learn."
 May we all experience that passion.

-Collaborative Teaching StrategiesPosted by Courtney Carmichael at 9/29/2014
+Collaborative Teaching StrategiesPosted by Courtney Carmichael on 9/29/2014

 Fostering collaborative strategies in the classroom increases critical thinking and builds on multiple skills for the students to master.
 According to Clifford (2011), "Collaborative learning teams are said to attain higher level thinking and preserve information for longer times than students working individually."